home-assistant/home-assistant.io/source/_docs/installation/synology.markdown

 ---

 <p class="note warning">
-Synology only provides [Python 3.5.1](https://www.synology.com/en-global/dsm/packages/py3k), which is not compatible with Home Assistant 0.65.0 or later.
-Until Synology offer an updated version of Python, Home Assistant 0.64 is the most recent version that will be able to be installed.
-If you want to run newer Home Assistant versions, you will need to make a new Python 3 package, which will be detailed in this guide.
-Otherwise you can follow the instructions "[Using older Python 3 provided by Synology](#using-older-python-3-provided-by-synology)" at the bottom of this page.
+Synology only provides [Python 3.5.1](https://www.synology.com/en-global/dsm/packages/py3k), which is not compatible with Home Assistant 0.65.0 or later.<br/>
+If you want to run newer Home Assistant versions, you will need to make a new Python 3 package, which will be detailed in this guide, otherwise you can follow the instructions "[Using older Python 3 provided by Synology](#using-older-python-3-provided-by-synology)" at the bottom of this page.
 </p>

 There are 2 alternatives, when using Home Assistant on Synology NAS: